developerworldwide/certificateJobsAndCourse/Venezuela/README.md

-# certificateJobsAndCourse Venezuela
+# certificatesJobsAndCourses Venezuela

-### On this folder you will see all my certificates from Venezuela
+### On this folder you will see all my certificates from Venezuela.

-### There are 3 subfolder: Course, Jobs, University
+### There are 3 subfolder: Course, Jobs, University.